r-neal-kelly/doticu_hide_your_quests/README.md

 - SkyUI 5.2SE+

 ### Thanks
 - Ellewyn at NexusMods for the suggestion, name of the mod, play-testing, bug reports, constructive criticism, support, and inspiration!
+This mod wouldn't exist without you Ellewyn, so thank you!